 The physical symptoms of depression include sadness, emptiness, withdrawal from others, irritability, emotional sensitivity, low motivation and self-esteem, and suicidal thoughts (to name a few).

-There is yet another form of this mood disorder which is spiritual in nature.
+There is yet another form of depression which is spiritual in nature.
 Existing as a state of mind, it can come to people when God seems far away or not listening to them.
 In this state of mind they have lost their zeal for God and the Bible.
-They seem to grow tired of doing good to others (Galatians 6:9, 2Thessalonians 3:13) and ready to give up under the weight of their feelings.
+They seem to grow spiritually tired of doing good to others (Galatians 6:9, 2Thessalonians 3:13) and ready to give up under the weight of their feelings.

 There are cases in the Bible where spiritual depression seems to have occurred.
 King David often found himself in this state of mind and in need of God, such as when he wrote the following in Psalm 42.

-5. Why are you cast down, O my soul, and moan within me?
+Why are you cast down, O my soul, and moan within me?
 Hope in God, for I shall yet praise Him for the salvation of His countenance.
-6. O my God, my soul is cast down within me; therefore I will remember You from the land of Jordan, and of the Hermons from mount Mizar.
-7. Deep calls unto deep at the noise of Your waterfalls; all Your waves and Your billows have gone over me (Psalm 42: 5 - 7, HBFV)
+O my God, my soul is cast down within me; therefore I will remember You from the land of Jordan, and of the Hermons from mount Mizar.
+Deep calls unto deep at the noise of Your waterfalls; all Your waves and Your billows have gone over me (Psalm 42: 5 - 7, HBFV).

 But he himself (Elijah) went a day’s journey into the wilderness, and came and sat down under a broom tree.
 And he prayed that he might DIE, and said, 'It is enough!
 Now, Lord, take my life, for I am no better than my fathers!'
 (1Kings 19:4)